-0- ation In Industrian Page Se ction I: Introduction • About This Booklet 1 • About Delta Dental 1 • Who Do I Contact for Assistance?
-1 Se ction II: How Your Group Dental Plan Works Wr at You Should Know About Selecting a Dentist • May I go to any dentist?
-2 • What are the advantages of going to a dentist who participates in the Delta Dental PPO network? • What happens if I choose a dentist who does not participate in the Delta Dental PPO network? • Depending on the dentist I choose, what would be an example of my out-of-pocket costs?
-3 • How will I be notified of Delta Dental's payment determination?
+Page Se ction I: Introduction • About This Booklet 1 • About Delta Dental • Who Do I Contact for Assistance?
+Se ction II: How Your Group Dental Plan Works Wh nat You Should Know About Selecting a Dentist • May I go to any dentist?
+2 • What are the advantages of going to a dentist who participates in the Delta Dental PPO network? • What happens if I choose a dentist who does not participate in the Delta Dental PPO network? • If I go to a dentist who does not participate in the Delta Dental PPO or Delta Dental Premier networks, 2 may I assign benefits to the dentist?
+2 • Depending on the dentist I choose, what would be an example of my out-of-pocket costs? • How will I be notified of Delta Dental's payment determination?
 3 • How can I find out if my regular dentist is a participating dentist in the Delta Dental PPO or Delta Dental Premier networks, or get a list of dentists near me?
-Wh at You Should Know About Pre-Treatment Estimates • Am I required to submit a pre-treatment estimate before beginning treatment? • What does a pre-treatment estimate need to include? • What happens after a pre-treatment estimate request is submitted?
-5 Wh at You Should Know About Filing a Claim • When do I file a claim?
-5 • How do I file a claim for payment?
-5 • What documentation must accompany a claim for payment?
-6 • Is there a time limit for submitting dental claims?
-6 • How are claims filed and payments made for orthodontia treatment?
-6 01- ins and Annel Durandone ims and Appeal Procedures How will I know when my claim is processed?
-6 • How do I appeal a denied claim? o • now do i appear a defiled daim?
-0 An notated Explanation of Benefits Statement 7 Se ction III: Your Covered Services and Dental Benefits • What services are covered under this group dental plan?
-8 • What services are not covered under this plan? • Are covered procedures subject to any contract limitations or payment policies? • What is an alternate benefit provision and how does it work?
-8 • What amounts do I have to pay under this group dental plan? • What is coordination of benefits? • Who do I submit my claim to first in a situation where coordination of benefits applies?
+Wh nat You Should Know About Pre-Treatment Estimates • Am I required to submit a pre-treatment estimate before beginning treatment?
+5 • What does a pre-treatment estimate need to include? • What happens after a pre-treatment estimate request is submitted?
+Wh at You Should Know About Filing a Claim • When do I file a claim? • How do I file a claim for payment? • What documentation must accompany a claim for payment? • Is there a time limit for submitting dental claims? • How are claims filed and payments made for orthodontia treatment?
+6 Cla nims and Appeal Procedures • How will I know when my claim is processed?
+6 • How do I appeal a denied claim?
+6 An notated Explanation of Benefits Statement 7 Se ction III: Your Covered Services and Dental Benefits • What services are covered under this group dental plan?
+8 • What services are not covered under this plan? • Are covered procedures subject to any contract limitations or payment policies? • What is an alternate benefit provision and how does it work? • What amounts do I have to pay under this group dental plan? • What is coordination of benefits? • Who do I submit my claim to first in a situation where coordination of benefits applies?
+9